The Object of My Affection-1998

 Grade: B

-The story doesn’t matter much and the film feels based on the James Bond film series with some Dick Tracy and Brenda Starr comic elements thrown in.
+The story doesn’t matter much, and the film feels based on the James Bond film series with some Dick Tracy and Brenda Starr comic elements thrown in.

 I challenge the odd decision to make a film of this genre a bloated one hour and fifty-seven minutes.
-A spry ninety or ninety-five minutes would have been more than ample time to wrap up the experience and allow audiences to head for the exits.
+A spry ninety or ninety-five minutes would have been ample time to wrap up the experience and allow audiences to head for the exits.

 This might prevent some from realizing how silly a film they’d just sat through

-Modesty Blaise is not a traditionally good film but grooviness and pizazz are the main attractions as characters indulge in an orgy of colorful situations, and preposterous setups.
+Modesty Blaise is not a traditionally good film but grooviness and pizazz are the main attractions as characters indulge in an orgy of colorful situations and preposterous setups.

-I simply didn’t care who was who or who was trying to outwit who and why.
+I didn’t care who was who or who was trying to outwit who and why.
 And I was okay with that.

 Her looks are the primary reason for her casting win.

 The actress plays a beautiful former criminal named Modesty who decides to go straight and work for the Secret Service.
-They send her to infiltrate a ring of jewel thieves.
-She is not especially respected by the stuck-up older regime but she shrugs it off and offers her best services.
+They send her to infiltrate a ring of jewel thieves, but the stuck-up older regime does not especially respect her.

 If I’m making Modesty Blaise out to be a terrible film, it’s not.